Ensure healthy lives and promote well-being for all at all ages.

 The benefits of personalized precision treatments are many.
 They boost therapy success rates and increase the quality of patients’ lives while controlling healthcare costs with better, faster treatment and less waste on ineffective therapies.
 These kinds of advances can create a positive ripple effect on the economics of the entire healthcare system.

 SAP cares deeply about delivering insights and simplifying medicine to help diagnose, treat, cure – and ultimately prevent – diseases.
-It’s part of our vision and purpose, which is to help the world run better and improve people’s lives.
+This is a crucial part of our vision and purpose, which is to help the world run better and improve people’s lives.
 As an example, our technology is effectively used to help address cancer diagnosis and treatment.
-Furthermore, SAP cooperates with CBmed GmbH, a center for biomarker research in medicine, to ensure appropriately standardized data for biomarker research is provided.
-This can ultimately improve clinical decisions, especially in the areas of cancer, metabolism, and inflammation.
-CBmed uses the SAP Connected Health platform to integrate the different data sets and to analyze the data in real time.

 We also believe that our long-term success as a company is the result of a healthy workplace culture.
 The Business Health Culture Index (BHCI) measures the general cultural conditions that enable employees to stay healthy and maintain a sense of well-being.
 We have seen that a 1% increase in our BHCI may have increased our operating profit by approximately €90-€100 million in 2018.